Covid 19 coronavirus Delta outbreak: Kaitaia pair arrested after supermarket face mask fracas - NZ Herald

 Police were called to the Far North town's only supermarket about 12.30pm on Thursday.

-Police Commissioner Andrew Coster said two people were acting in a disorderly manner toward supermarket staff and members of the public while refusing to wear face coverings.
+Police Commissioner Andrew Coster said two people were acting in a disorderly manner towards supermarket staff and members of the public while refusing to wear face coverings.

 A 44-year-old man and 23-year-old woman were arrested for disorderly behaviour and breaching the Public Health Response Act.